-There has been a long debate on agriculture.
+There has been a long debate about agriculture.
 On the one hand we need it to meet our nutritional needs.
-On the other hand, when there is too much cultivated land, it can take away the land needed by nature and animal life.
-And it certainly produces a high impact environmental tourism.
+On the other hand, when there is too much cultivated land, it can take away land needed by nature and animal life.
+And it certainly produces a high impact Environmental Sustainability.

 Same food, half land